-Additional charges may be levied under section 36(3) of the Resource Management Act 1991 where the Council's actual and reasonable costs exceed the fixed monitoring charge.
-See the scales of charges for staff time, consultants, plant and laboratory analyses set out in Schedules 1, 3 and 4.
-The above charges include those arising from any functions transferred to the Council under section 33 of the Resource Management Act 1991.
+Additional charges may be levied under section 36(5) of the Resource Management Act 1991 where the Council's actual and reasonable costs exceed the fixed monitoring charge.
+See the scales of charges for staff time, macroinvertebrate sample processing, and laboratory analyses are set out in Schedules 1, 3 and 4.
 All collection costs incurred in the recovery of a debt will be added to the amount due.
 Overdue invoices will incur an interest charge at 12% per annum.
 All charges exclude GST.
 Effective from 1 July 2018.